replicatedhq/help-center/content/docs/swarm/packaging-an-application/docker-compose.md

 ### Notes:

-The `config_files` tag is not supported when running in Swarm mode.
 Please see the **Secrets and Configs** section for details on how to integrate user-supplied information into your containers via the Docker Secrets and Configs features.